 Alan Chez was the trumpet player on The Late show with David Letterman - CBS for 17 years as well as numerous performance on Late night with David Letterman – NBC.
 He is the second-longest network TV trumpet player in history, second only to the great Doc Severinsen.
 The two trumpeters share the same birthday.

-In 1979, Chez joined forces with Jon Bon Jovi to help create the band the Atlantic City Expressway, which played New Jersey shore clubs for years.
-He has also played with such artists as Tower of Power, Robert Cray Band, Spyro Gyra, Sting, Rolling Stones, Eric Clapton, Bon Jovi, Cee lo Greene, Snoop Dog, James Brown, and many others.
-He has performed at such events as several Presidential Inaugurations, Rock and Roll Hall of Fame inductions, and Rock hall DVD collection, John Lennon's 50th birthday celebration in Tokyo, the 1996 Centennial Olympic Games Closing Ceremonies, the Concert of the Century at the White House, the Concert for New York and the Very Special Christmas Concert.
+Chez has played with such artists as Bonjovi; The Rolling Stones; David Bowie; Tower of Power; Robert Cray Band; Spyro Gyra; Stevie Wonder; Sting; Eric Clapton; Cee lo Greene; Snoop Dog; Flava Flav; James Brown; Bruce Springsteen; Earth, Wind & Fire; as well of many others.
+He has performed at such events as several Presidential Inaugurations, Rock and Roll Hall of Fame inductions and Rock Hall DVD Collection, John Lennon's 50th birthday celebration in Tokyo, the 1996 Centennial Olympic Games Closing Ceremonies, the Concert of the Century at the White House, the Concert for New York, and the Very Special Christmas Concert.

-Al Chez is a Yamaha-certified clinician and Artist.
-A native of Jersey City, N.J., he and his wife, Cat, six kids, and two dogs and 10 grandchildren continue to reside in the great state of New Jersey.
+Alan Chez is an active Yamaha Artist and Clinician.
+He and his wife, Cat, six kids, and two dogs reside in New Jersey.